 - The favorable variance in E-rate discount was due to receiving pass-through funds from SCLS relating to the Federal E-rate reimbursement program.
-The Library budgeted conservatively for this income because it was not a guaranteed source of revenue. - The budget line for Children's programs was underspent by \$5,426.
-This was attributed to having to cancel previously scheduled on-site programs due to the Covid-19 pandemic. - The budget line for capital contingency was underspent by \$50,000.
-Due to the uncertain economic conditions surrounding the Covid-19 pandemic, a decision was made to keep funds available for operating expenditures.
+The Library budgeted conservatively for this income because it was not a guaranteed source of revenue. - The budget line for hospital and medical insurance was underspent because employees who were eligible for health coverage, declined it. - The budget line for Children's programs was underspent by \$9,719.
+A savings was realized when previously planned on-site programs were cancelled due to the Covid-19 pandemic and replaced with take-home activities and crafts.